windmills and forest

 7 RE100 is a global leadership initiative bringing together influential businesses committed to 100 percent renewable electricity.

-8 EV100 is a global leadership initiative bringing together influential businesses committed to accelerating the transition to electric vehicles.
+8 EV100 is a global leadership initiative bringing together influential businesses committed to accelerating the transition to electric vehicles which includes battery electric vehicles, hydrogen fuel cell vehicles, and plug-in hybrid vehicles.

 9 Full-scale restaurants include where Zurich is the contracting party to the catering provider, a complete kitchen is onsite, and hot meals are prepared and served.
-This includes seven restaurants in five countries which service approximately 25% of our employees.
+This includes seven restaurants in five countries which service approximately 25 percent of our employees.

 10 By 2029 non-plugin hybrids will also be eliminated, in line with our EV100 commitment.

-11 Customers may continue to opt in to paper-based communications, according to their preferences.
+11 Subject to regulatory requirements; customers may continue to opt in to paper-based communications, according to their preferences.

 12 Cover-More, Farmers Group, Inc. and its subsidiaries, joint ventures and third party vendors are out of scope of this commitment.